DustinBS/Cross-Platform-Media-Attribution/README.md

-# Synthetic Cross-Platform (TV & Streaming) Media Attribution Dataset & Analysis
+# Cross-Platform (TV & Streaming) Media Attribution Dataset and Analysis (Synthetic)

 This repository contains a synthetic dataset designed to simulate the common data challenges encountered in cross-platform media measurement and advertising attribution.
 The simulated challenges are primarily **identity resolution & mapping**, **cross-platform media attribution**, and **data quality issues**.

 ## Problems and Analysis

-For [motivation](#motivation) and [how to use this repository](#how-to-use-this-repository), scroll past this section or click the links.
+Scroll past this section or click the links to see [motivation](#motivation) and [how to use this repository](#how-to-use-this-repository).

 Here are some example problems I attempted.
-1. **How much impact does linear and streaming ad impressions have on the amount spent in a purchase?**:
+1. **How much impact does linear and streaming ad impressions have on the amount spent in a purchase?**

 In `sql/ads_linked_to_purchases.sql`, I used SQL to assign credit to impressions for each platform with a time-decay model and limited the influence to 30 days before the purchase.
 The decay was 7-day half-life (1 ad right before purchase = 2 ads 7 days before purchase).
 This was then fit with a linear regression model with scikit-learn and statsmodels. i.e. the following model equation: